 FROM THE SOURCE furnishings are hand-crafted to create one-of-a-kind pieces for your environment.
 All finishes require little maintenance to preserve their beauty.
 However, the surfaces should be cleaned as you would care for an heirloom piece to guarantee many years of enjoyment.
 Most finishes do not require more than regular light dusting or occasional wiping.
+In addition, we suggest checking and tightening any bolts periodically, as well as using proper techniques or professional movers when moving your furniture.

 PRODUCT CARE: IRON CLEAR LACQUER OR POWDER COATED FINISH